 Viruses don’t do any of those things (with one exception, kind of).

 And that’s not all.
-Another thing living things tend to have in common is they are complex structures.
+Living things tend to have complex structures.
 This means each living thing has a lot of different parts that do different things.
 All the parts have to work together to keep the organism alive.
 This is true of even single-celled bacteria.
-A bacterium’s cell has different parts with names like fimbriae, ribosomes, and vacuoles (“Fimbriae” sounds like it could be some kid’s name in 2018.
+A bacterium’s cell has different parts with names like fimbriae, ribosomes, and vacuoles (“Fimbriae” sounds like it could be the name of some kid born in the 21st Century.
 Please don’t ever name a kid “Vacuole,” though.
 I foresee terrible nicknames in that kid’s future).
 These parts work together to keep the bacterium alive.

 A virus is not complex.
 It is basically just DNA in a box (though the box is made of protein and not cardboard).